ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-6-1.md

-# Overview of AI Applications for Supply Chain Management in Small Businesses

 Supply chain management is a critical aspect of inventory management, as it ensures that products are delivered to customers in a timely and efficient manner.
 AI can help small businesses improve their supply chain management by providing insights into supplier selection, order fulfillment, and logistics planning.
 In this chapter, we'll provide an overview of some key AI applications for supply chain management in small businesses.